Level of Study

 Forms of Assessment

 3 hours written exam.
-It is opportunity for grades on exercises and projects, which can be included in the final grade.
+Compulsory exercises may count towards the final grade.
 If convenient, the examination will be oral.

 Examination Support Material

 The grading scale used is A to F. Grade A is the highest passing grade in the grading scale, grade F is a fail.

 Examination both spring semester and autumn semester.
 In semesters without teaching the examination will be arranged at the beginning of the semester.

 The reading list will be available within June 1st for the autumn semester and January 1st for the spring semester.

 The course will be evaluated by the students in accordance with the quality assurance system at UiB and the department.

 The Programme Committee is responsible for the content, structure and quality of the study programme and courses.